What to Include in a Hotel RFP

 - Ceiling height for largest ballroom or meeting room

-- How many meeting rooms contain wireless high-speed Internet?
+- Number of meeting rooms with wireless high-speed internet

-- How many meeting rooms contain video conferencing?
+- Number of meeting rooms with video conferencing

-In addition, it would be helpful to share with hotel sales the type of event you are hosting.
-This will provide them with insight into the objectives your meeting may have.
+In addition, it is helpful to share with hotel sales personnel the type of event because this provides insight into the meeting's objectives.

-The good news about working with hotels is that most should be fairly experienced at putting similar events together, and a great sales or catering manager will be able to share more details with you about ways to help event planners meet their goals.
+The good news about working with hotels is that most should be fairly experienced at putting similar events together, and a great sales or catering manager will be able to share more details about ways to help meet the goals.